WHY NOT TO PRESENT IMAGES TWO WAYS

-As I was scrolling through my Google + stream this morning.
-I came across a post by a longtime, established, and relatively renowned photographer with an image posted two ways - both in color and black and white, with the question,
+While exploring social media, I came across a post by a longtime, pro photographer with an image posted two ways - both in color and black and white - with the question posed for his audience:

 "Which one do your prefer?"

-- I am not clear as to what my photographic vision is here, nor am I clear about what it is I aim to express and communicate with this image.
+•I am not clear as to what my photographic vision is, or about what I aim to express and communicate with this image.

-Any piece of art is the result of a series of many decisions made by the artist.
-Decisions made in-camera, decisions made in the digital (or traditional) darkroom, decisions made in the presentation.
-Any poor decision along the way can make the entire thing fall apart.
-You can make all the optimal and strong decisions toward making a beautiful and expressive photograph, and then at the very end put a gaudy frame and pink mat around the print and suddenly the entire presentation crumbles.
-It is very important for the artist to recognize this, be decisive and confidant with each decision made along the way, and to realize that each decision holds equal importance.
-If you can not be confidant with your decisions, then slow down and take your time with it, re-approach it at a later time, or ditch it altogether.
-But, to ask the world for their input...no good.
+Any final presented piece of art is the result of a series of many decisions made by the artist.
+For the photographer, the decisions begin in-camera, then move on to editing and the culling process, later decisions are made in the digital or traditional darkroom, and finally decisions are made regarding the sharing and presentation.
+Any poor decision along the way can make the entire presentation fall apart.
+It is very important for the artist to recognize this.
+Be decisive and confidant with each decision made along the way, and realize that each decision holds equal importance.
+If you can’t be confidant with your decisions, then slow down and take your time with it.
+Re-approach it at a later time.
+Or, ditch it altogether.
+But, to ask the world for their input - it’s no good.